brianparmstrong/electoral-college/docs/HOW_TO_USE.md

 For both counters there is a black arrow pointing at the line a winner must cross.

+## Saving Results

+Click the `Save` button.
+This will save the results to localStorage.
+The next time you try to load the application it will use this data instead of loading blank.

+## Clearing Results

+Click the `Clear` button.
+This will clear the current results as well as your localStorage data.

 Screenshots
 ===========

 `2016_BLANK` -- how this will load if you do not have saved data in local storage

-`2016_FINAL_RESULTS` -- full winner-take-all and proportional representation results
+`2016_FINAL_RESULTS` -- Winner-take-all and proportional representation EV results for Trump and Clinton